Saturday, November 26, 2016

 How can we treat a dry socket?

-In case you do encounter having dry socket, please visit the affordable dentist in Buford, Lake Lanier Smiles as soon as possible so we can help you.
+having dry socket, please visit the affordable dentist in Buford, Lake Lanier

 At the office, we can clean out the socket of any debris and place a medication dressing to relieve the pain and help healing.